4B4DB4B3/B4DB4B3-RAT/README.md

 - [x] Add more jokes (open url, block url, close process and etc.)
 - [x] Add process control (inject dll, shellcode and etc.)
 - [ ] Add more information about PC
+- [ ] Add Service manager (for deleting, showing and adding your system drivers)

 # [Instruction to use]
 ## English